 Specify parameters as needed.

 Choose the scan mode.Choose the mode carefully.
-If you have made breaking changes in your database (for example, dropped a table mapped to the existing LDM), the related metrics or insights will stop working.
-If an insight cannot be displayed, a generic error message is displayed.
+If you have made breaking changes in your database (for example, dropped a table mapped to the existing LDM), the related metrics or visualizations will stop working.
+If a visualization cannot be displayed, a generic error message is displayed.
 A user-friendly error message is available via the browser’s developer console.
 If a mapped table or column does not exist, an error message contains information sufficient for troubleshooting.

 Append to the existing model appends new objects and does not touch the existing objects.